Hitchhiker's Guide to an Asteroid

 Perhaps such solid rock might it make a good bedrock foundation for a mining operation....
 (Maybe as the first squatter on Eros, NEAR should file a prospector's claim.)
 Could there be ice frozen in the fractures?
 Could asteroids be refueling stations and sources of raw materials for colonies in the inner solar system?
 NEAR taught us a great deal, yet many mysteries remain.

 Oh, just one last hitchhiker's question.
-Which way to get
+Which way to get back to Earth?

 Near Earth Asteroid Rendezvous mission - NEAR home page from Johns Hopkins University Applied Physics Laboratory